 I think that popular festivals such as Riojano Joven y Fresco and others are redundant.
 Drinking for the sake of drinking should not be encouraged.

 I think we need more education spurred by knowledge; instead of ordering a Lambrusco in a restaurant because it’s cheap, I would like to see consumers ordering a young carbonic maceration style or a rosé and get to know our wines gradually.
-Basic restaurants should be the first in educating and explaining their wines.
+Simple restaurants should be the first in educating and explaining their wines.
 A tavern in a pincho street explains to their customers that the sauce in their grilled mushroom is made with parsley, olive oil and vinegar and they should do the same with the wine and explain that it is a Tempranillo from such and such vintage and region.
 Basic wine education is missing at the street level, not in fine restaurants.

 Who should take the initiative to see that happening?